Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Tukey Depth Mechanism

 \subsubsection{Restricted Exponential Mechanism is Accurate}

-For our final lemma in the accuracy analysis, we show that the restricted sampler $\M{\eps,t}(x)$, when run on $\alpha_1$-typical data sets, with high probability returns a point with high empirical Tukey depth.
+For our final lemma in the accuracy analysis, we show that the restricted sampler $\M{\eps,t}(x)$, when run on $\alpha_1$-typical data sets, with high probability returns a point with high empirical Tukey depth. \updateblock A previous version of this lemma relied on the standard analysis of the exponential mechanism.
+The current, slightly more involved analysis results in an improvement in the final sample requirements by a $\log 1/\alpha$ factor.